Skip to content

 Each command has comprehensive documentation: - munge - Summary statistics munging - chunk - Loci identification and chunking

-- prepare - LD matrix preparation - meta - Meta-analysis - qc - Quality control - finemap - Fine-mapping analysis - pipeline - Complete pipeline
+- meta - Meta-analysis - qc - Quality control - finemap - Fine-mapping analysis - pipeline - Complete pipeline

 Additional Resources